nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 New concepts
 ------------

-GIDCollections
+NodeCollections
 ~~~~~~~~~~~~~~

-GIDCollections are compact and efficient containers containing the global
+NodeCollections are compact and efficient containers containing the global
 ID representations of nodes.
 In NEST 3, when you create a population with
-``nest.Create()``, a GIDCollection is returned.
+``nest.Create()``, a NodeCollection is returned.
 And when you
 connect two populations, you provide ``nest.Connect()`` with two
-populations in the form of GIDCollections.
+populations in the form of NodeCollections.

-A GIDCollection is created by
+A NodeCollection is created by

 - creating new nodes
-- combining two or more GIDCollections
+- combining two or more NodeCollections
-- slicing a GIDCollection
+- slicing a NodeCollection
 - providing a list of GIDs, but only GIDs of existing nodes

-The GIDs in a GIDCollection are sorted automatically.
+The GIDs in a NodeCollection are sorted automatically.
 All GIDs in a
-GIDCollection are unique, so a GID can occur at most once per
+NodeCollection are unique, so a GID can occur at most once per
-GIDCollection.
+NodeCollection.

-A GIDCollection can be either primitive or composite.
+A NodeCollection can be either primitive or composite.
 A primitive
-GIDCollection is contiguous in that it represents a continuous range of
+NodeCollection is contiguous in that it represents a continuous range of
 GIDs.
 It is also homogeneous in that all GIDs refer to nodes of the same
 type, i.e. they have the same model.
-A composite GIDCollection consists of
+A composite NodeCollection consists of
-several primitive GIDCollections that either have different models, or
+several primitive NodeCollections that either have different models, or
 where the GIDs are not continuous.

-In basic cases, the addition of GIDCollections requires no changes to the
+In basic cases, the addition of NodeCollections requires no changes to the
 scripts.
 But instead of working with lists of GIDs you are working with
-GIDCollections.
+NodeCollections.

   +---------------------------------------------+----------------------------------------------+